tomertn/technion/README.md

-# technion
+# Technion
-my homeworks and projects
+my homeworks and projects from my time in the Techion